Doug Morris

 Doug Morris (born November 23, 1938) is an American record executive.
-He is the current chairman of 12Tone Music Group.
-He previously served as chairman and CEO of the Universal Music Group from 1995 to 2011 and Sony Music Entertainment from 2011 to 2017.
+He was chairman and chief executive officer (CEO) of Universal Music Group from 1995 to 2011 and Sony Music Entertainment from 2011 to 2017.
+In 2018, he founded the record label 12Tone, which was acquired by Warner Records in 2021.

 Life and career

+Early life and career

-Born to Jewish parents, Morris grew up in Woodmere, Long Island, in New York state.
-His father, Walter Bernard Morris, was a lawyer and his mother was a ballet instructor.
+Born to Jewish parents, Morris grew up in Woodmere, Long Island, in the state of New York.
+His father, Walter Bernard Morris, was a lawyer, and his mother was a ballet instructor.
 He is a graduate of Columbia University.
 He began a career in the music industry as a songwriter for Robert Mellin, Inc., a music publisher.
-In 1965, Morris produced the self-titled debut album by the now-legendary garage band The Barbarians, which spawned two hits singles: "Are You a Boy or Are You a Girl" and "Moulty", the latter of which Morris co-wrote.
+In 1965, Morris produced the self-titled debut album by the then-unknown garage band the Barbarians, which spawned two hit singles: "Are You a Boy or Are You a Girl" and "Moulty", the latter of which Morris co-wrote.
 Morris wrote "Sweet Talkin' Guy", a 1966 hit for The Chiffons, and produced the hit "Smokin' In the Boys Room" (1973) for Brownsville Station.
 After joining Laurie Records as a songwriter and producer in 1965, Morris eventually became vice-president and general manager of the record label.
 He later started his own label, Big Tree Records, which was acquired by Atlantic Records in 1974, which led to Morris becoming president of Atco Records and an association with Warner Music.

 Morris became president of Atlantic Records in 1980, and became co-chairman and co-CEO of the Atlantic Recording Group, alongside Ahmet Ertegun, in 1990.
 Morris played an integral role in making Atlantic the leading company in the Warner Music Group.
 In 1994, Morris shifted to the position of president and chief operating officer of Warner Music U.S., and was soon named chairman.
 Morris lost an executive battle at Warner leading to his departure from Warner Music in 1995.